The devil is a schemer. His plan is to wreck the faith of believers by infiltrating their hearts.

 But antinomianism is legalism’s evil twin.

-Part of the reason that self-indulgence runs rampant in so many Christian’s lives is because busyness dominates us too.
+Part of the reason that self-indulgence runs rampant in so many Christian’s lives is because busyness also dominates us.
 We spend so much time hurrying from one thing to the next that as soon as we have a free second we sprint to indulge our cravings.
 Many Christians find that they have trouble making time for God and for church.

 5. Poor stewardship

 I’ve always loved the line from MercyMe’s song “In The Blink of An Eye” that says, “How can I further your kingdom, when I’m so wrapped up in mine?”
 So many of us are losing steam in our faith because we’re letting the silent assassin of poor stewardship wreck our lives.
 We’re thousands of dollars in debt because we’ve handled our resources poorly.
 We’re not using our time wisely because we’re almost always overly busy and self-indulgent when we’re not.
-We spend infinitely more time concerned about our houses, our bank accounts, our loa
+We spend infinitely more time concerned about our houses, our bank accounts, our loans, our activities, and our schedules than we do about the kingdom of God - mostly because we have been such awful stewards of the resources God has given to us.